Items

 Properties

-isA).
-The set of all valid properties forms the ontology—the grammar your
+or givenName.
+The set of valid properties forms the graph’s vocabulary.
+Agents

 Facts

 A fact is a unit of data expressed as a structured statement that connects two items using a property.
-Every fact is inherently bound to the dimension of time.
-Worlds maintains an append-only, chronological ledger of facts, allowing agents to understand exactly how state and information evolve.
-Conceptually, a fact functions exactly like a simple sentence.
-For example, the sentence, “Ethan is a person”, can be represented as:Triples
+Every fact is tied to a moment in time.
+Worlds keeps an append-only, chronological ledger of facts, so agents can trace exactly how state and information change.
+Conceptually, a fact is a structured assertion.
+For example, you can represent the assertion “Ethan is a person” as:Triples

 Computers store facts in a data structure called the triple, which is built from three components called terms.Anatomy